Spanish MEPs' access suspended over Catalan dispute

 "If the European Parliament lets itself be influenced by a member state into banning deputies from taking their seat, we will go to the European Court of Justice," he warned.

-The Spanish authorities have to send the official results of the elections there to the parliament in the 20 days following the elections, he added.
+The Spanish authorities have to send the official results of the elections there in the 20 days following the elections, he added.

 ?
 2019 AFP